Markdown Viewer

 Use

-token in the header:
+Bearer token in the header:`httpAuthorization: Bearer your-token-here

 `Professional API documentation header with code example